 And what about the results?

 And now the best parts!
-As already mentioned before, all parts for the 3D print are free available on Thingiverse.
+As already mentioned before, all parts for the 3D print are freely available on Thingiverse.

 Project Accomplished: THE GrafINSTAX - A wooden vintage sheet film SLR camera modified for INSTAX wide film.